Wourly/Convertor-preview/README.md

 ### Repository with presentation files

 # Convertor
 Link to application is not currently available due to issues with hosting provider.
-If you would like to see previous application (without real-time test preview), check it [here](http://wourly.xf.cz/questor/Convertor/).
+If you would like to see previous application (without real-time test preview), check it [here](http://wourly.xf.cz/questor/Convertor/). (link is currently not functional, will be updated) For now you can just check this video: https://www.youtube.com/watch?v=PbSgLuRLlyA

 Convertor is an app, that uses simple syntax to generate web quizzes quickly.
 With real-time preview and powerful parser (reading engine) it will immediately tell you, how your quiz looks.
 And if there is a typo?
 Don't worry, Convertor will show you, where it is and how to fix it!